StevenTammen/StevenTammen.github.io/pages/cystic-acne.md

 This is a gripe that the alternative medicine people are actually right about.
 Modern medicine does sometimes forgo treating an underlying condition in lieu of its symptoms, and acne is a good example.
 Antibiotics will probably help your acne temporarily -- and if your acne is of the teenage, hormonal variety, that may be all you need.
 But for those of us who actually have a chronic problem with cystic acne, antibiotics are not addressing the root cause (whatever that may be).
 Longer term use of antibiotics is also something I'm leery of, both on a personal level (there's not much science on how safe it is long-term; our bodies depend on a whole host of good bacteria that get wiped out too), and on a societal level (we don't want to speed up the development of antibiotic resistant superbug strains like MRSA).

 The trick is, of course, finding out what the root cause is *for you*.
 Unfortunately, I don't think I have it all figured out in my case.
 My acne definitely flares when I am under heavy stress (like finals week) and when my immune system gets compromised (like when I'm sick).
 Other than these things, I haven't been able to put my finger on any one thing that is causing the underlying condition.

-I am just starting a ketogenic elimination diet where I forgo dairy, grains/legumes (most especially wheat), and all carbs except vegetables, since some people have reported n=1 success by doing such things.
-(I am also starting 16/8 intermittent fasting to regulate mTor levels/induce autophagy and make getting into ketosis easier).
-I was sort of hoping the isotretinoin would work so I wouldn't have to be so uptight about my diet for the rest of my life, but it's looking like I may be in it for the long haul.
-If any of these things work for me (on more than a placebo level), I'll report back.
-I do wish that this was based on more science and less anecdata, but like I prefaced this page with, the science isn't really there yet, so this is the best we've got.

 ### Don't Get Depressed About It